-The word to learn, reverie, means “a state of being pleasantly lost in one’s thoughts; a daydream.”
-It’s not a very common word, so it could be hard to remember
+The word to learn—reverie—means “a state of being pleasantly lost in one’s thoughts; a daydream.”
+It’s not a very common word, so it could be hard to remember.

 This chunk means something like “started daydreaming.”
 Keeping these words together will be easier for us to remember than just trying to learn the word alone.

 Firstly, you can learn the whole phrase “at these words he fell into a reverie.”

-Videos are a great place to find vocabulary in context, with the added bonus that they already include the correct pronunciation.
+You learn words in context, with the added bonus that they already include the correct pronunciation.

-Many of them also have subtitles or “closed captions” which allow you to see the phrase written down.
+Many of them also have subtitles or “closed captions,” which allow you to see the phrase written down.

-The most useful videos are already chosen for you, meaning you can spend less time “sentence mining” and more time learning.
+The most useful videos are already chosen for you, meaning you can spend less time sentence mining and more time learning.

 3. Learn the Phrases by Heart

 Once you’ve gathered some phrases, you need to learn them all by heart.

 1. Play recordings of the phrase and repeat it back until you can say it properly (try Google Translate’s “Listen” button if you have no recording of the phrase).
 Then, record yourself and compare with the original.